 Web Services architecture utilizes:

-In 2005, Grey Wolf started the development of APIs for integration with ERP systems.
-Over time, those APIs have grown and matured into over 150 APIs in the “pool.”
-Grey Wolf recently enhanced the APIs into Web Services for a stable and standardized approach to ERP integration.
+In 2015, Grey Wolf started the development of P21 APIs for integration with the Prophet 21 system.
+Over time, those APIs have grown and matured into over 70 APIs in the “pool.”

 While there are different APIs for each ERP, the Web Services are standardized across all subscription users.
 This ensures consistent results from a standard environment.
 In the case of custom ERP modifications, Grey Wolf is able to create custom APIs that are then isolated from the standard environment.
 This ensures consistency while supporting unique customer requirements.